adaltas/node-hbase/readme.md

 ## Running the tests

-Tests are executed with expresso.
-To install it, simple use `npm install -g expresso`.
+Tests are executed with mocha.
 Before running the tests the first time, copy the file "./test/properties.json.sample" to "./test/properties.json" and make the appropriate changes.